-- As shown in the block diagram (next page), the record signal usually stays un-altered.
-TotalMix does not reside within the record path, and does not change the record level or the audio data to be recorded (exception: Loopback mode). - The hardware input signal can be passed on as often as desired, even with different levels.
-This is a big difference to conventional mixing desks, where the channel fader always controls the level for all routing destinations simultaneously. - The level meters of input and playback channels are connected pre-fader, to be able to visually monitor where a signal is currently present.
+- As shown in the block diagram (next page), the record signal usually stays unaltered.
+TotalMix does not reside within the record path, and does not change the record level or the audio data to be recorded (exception: loopback mode). - The hardware input signal can be passed on as often as desired, even with different levels.
+This is a big difference to conventional mixing desks, where the channel fader always controls the level for all routing destinations simultaneously. - The level meter of inputs and playback channels are connected pre-fader, to be able to visually monitor where a signal is currently present.
 The level meters of the hardware outputs are connected post-fader, thus displaying the actual output level.